 Corfu – this was a last minute trip with an ex-boyfriend to one of those nasty Club 18-30 things!
 We didn’t intend to go on one of these, but it was the cheapest holiday available for our budget!

 Santa Ponsa, Majorca – a last minute holiday for a few days with an ex-boyfriend.

 Florence, Italy – this was with work.
 I did a few trade shows when I worked at Superdry.
 I actually got to walk around Florence quite a bit and it’s beautiful!

 Berlin, Germany – this was also with work and I did not get to experience Berlin as I only saw the hotel, a coach and the trade show!

 California, Nevada, Arizona, USA – I’ve travelled here twice.
 The first time was a five week long trip with an ex-boyfriend.
 We did loads of touristy stuff like the zoos, theme parks, Universal Studios, Hoover Dam, Calico Ghost Town, Las Vegas and even and Tijuana, Mexico.
 It was amazing.
 The second time was for 2.5 weeks with an ex-friend.
 Ex-friend since that holiday as it was a nightmare because she was a nightmare!
 I still want to go back as there’s still so much I never got to see like the Grand Canyon and Lake Tahoe.

 Tenerife & Lanzarote – Both these trips were with my mum.
 We stayed in Playa De Las Americas which is definitely the wrong place to stay in Tenerife.
 We did not have a good time there.
 I think perhaps I would go back, but choose a different resort.
 I thought Lanzarote was beautiful.
 I loved all the white buildings and how everything looked so pretty.
-The highlight of these holidays was riding camels (from which I remember texting Ben as I went on this holiday just as we were starting to date) and going up the volcano.
+The highlight of these holidays was to see the volcanos on a day trip.

 Our family travel so far